 FCMP also updates the Florida Coastal Access Guide.
 Originally the document was published in 1985 listing all the public beach access points; now the public coastal access information is available online.
 Since each public access point has been located and mapped, everyone can find the access point with the parking, picnic area or other amenity important to what they want to do that day.

 This guide has a description of each county, providing information on other activities available in the area such as state parks and paddling trails.

-The FCMP Support Unit in the Florida Coastal Office conducts a number of projects and activities that maintain the legal framework of the FCMP and carries out special projects and initiatives, many of which are required or encouraged by state and federal law.
+The FCMP Support Unit in the Office of Resilience and Coastal Protection conducts a number of projects and activities that maintain the legal framework of the FCMP and carries out special projects and initiatives, many of which are required or encouraged by state and federal law.
 Activities are conducted in partnership with the National Oceanic and Atmospheric Administration and state and federal agencies.